 The wedding day!
 The bride was too busy preparing for her wedding so we agreed not to hang out with each other.
 She would be busy with her own things and I would mind my own business which was… to do nothing. 😛 I had become very good at that lately.
 I woke up late and decided to eat and then do some shopping.
 My friend told me a few times to do shopping in Karaman because things were much cheaper there than in Istanbul.
 Actually, even if she didn’t suggest me to do so, I’d do it.

 As I walked out of the hotel before mid-day, I immediately got distracted by the shops.
 I went into one or two or three (or four 😬) with my empty stomach and then finally when I got into the last one (before brunch) I decided to eat because my stomach was rumbling.

 I chose one Italian cum Turkish restaurant.
 Of course, I didn’t order any Italian food. 😀 I ordered from the Turkish menu: chicken döner, salad, two other side dishes and Turkish fermented milk which had a very interesting taste and I liked it (some people don’t).
 I was so full!
 My stomach and tummy were so satisfied.
 Satisfecho! 😜 The waiters there were very nice too.
 I didn’t order any tea but the owner offered me one for free.
 He said ‘welcome!’ 😊.
-People were definitely more friendly than those in Istanbul.
+People were definitely friendlier than those in Istanbul.
 And guess how much I paid for this meal?
 8 liras!
 My goodness! 😱